heroku/log-shuttle/readme.md

 The batch-size determines how many rfc5424 formatted log-lines to pack into an HTTP request.

+### l2met

+[l2met](github.com/ryandotsmith/l2met) is a service that will convert log lines into librato metrics.
+You can point log-shuttle at an l2met service for maximum log leverage.
+Just set LOGPLEX_URL to your l2met drain URL.

 ## License

 Copyright (c) 2012 Ryan R. Smith